Best Robot Vacuum Mops 2026: Ranked & Compared

 Do robot vacuums work on thick carpet?

 Most robot vacuums clear carpets up to roughly 15mm pile reliably.
 Above that — and especially shag carpet over 20mm pile — extraction efficiency drops sharply.
-For thick carpet, the iRobot Roomba Combo j9+'s rubber extractors deliver the highest first-pass pet hair pickup at 95–97% (Tom's Guide), while the Dreame X60's 35,000 Pa raw suction handles deep-pile debris extraction better than the 22,000 Pa units.
+For thick carpet, the iRobot Roomba Combo j9+'s rubber extractors are rated at 95–97% first-pass pet hair pickup, while the Dreame X60's 35,000 Pa raw suction handles deep-pile debris extraction better than the 22,000 Pa units.
 Who to avoid this category for: shag carpet over 20mm, plush rugs in primary traffic zones, or homes where carpet covers more than 80% of the floor plan — a strong upright vacuum still wins those scenarios.

 Can I use a robot vacuum with my smart home system?

 All six units in this guide work with Alexa and Google Home — that's table-stakes in 2026.
 Apple HomeKit support: Roborock Saros 10R, Saros 20, and Roomba Combo j9+.
-Confirmed Matter support: only the Roborock Saros 20 (per Digital Reviews Network).
+Confirmed Matter support: only the Roborock Saros 20.
 Narwal Flow, Dreame X60, and Yeedi M14 Plus lack HomeKit and Matter as of May 2026.
 Practical routing: Matter or Thread household, Saros 20.
 Existing HomeKit user with iPhone-centric routines, Roomba Combo j9+.
 Alexa-routine or Google Routines power user with budget priority, Yeedi M14 Plus or Narwal Flow integrate without compromise.

 When will the Narwal Flow 2 Ultra be available?